sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

 });
 ```

 Next we define the options for our custom control.
 Those options include its position on the map, the text and tooltip (title) for its states, and functions to call when the animation starts or stops.
-Below, we define these within an `options` object, which lets Leaflet integrate them within its normal functionality.
+We define these within an `options` object as follows, which lets Leaflet integrate them within its normal functionality.

 ``` {.javascript .numberLines}
 L.Control.Animate = L.Control.extend({